 You will be transferred to the airport where you will bid farewell to your guide and driver.
-Then once again you will enjoy the sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan's second highest peak, past Kangchenjunga and Everest back to Kathmandu, where you transfer to the Shangri La Hotel.
+Then once again you will enjoy the sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan's second highest peak, past Kangchenjunga and Everest back to Kathmandu, where you transfer back to your hotel.

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Similar, Kathmandu (Meals: B)